-In May 2009, UHCL partnered with the City of Pearland to create UHCL Pearland Campus, a 30,956 square-foot facility designed to connect Pearland area students to quality bachelor’s and master’s degree programs.
-Classes officially began at UHCL Pearland Campus in 2010.
+In May 2009, UHCL partnered with the City of Pearland to create UHCL at Pearland, a 30,956 square-foot facility designed to connect Pearland area students to quality bachelor’s and master’s degree programs.
+Classes officially began at UHCL at Pearland in 2010.
 Expansion continued on the Clear Lake campus after UHCL received legislative approval to add freshmen and sophomore level courses to its population.
-In Fall 2014, UHCL welcomed its first freshman and sophomore students to campus.
+In fall 2014, UHCL welcomed its first freshman and sophomore students to campus.

 Propelling Students Toward Their Academic Goals